About the Human Papillomavirus

-The Human Papillomavirus (HPV) vaccine is recommended for boys and girls at age 11 or 12.
-If you missed getting vaccinated when you were younger, it’s not too late: the HPV vaccine is recommended for women up to age 26 and men through age 21.
+While the human papillomavirus (HPV) vaccine is recommended for boys and girls at age 11 or 12, it can be given to children as young as age 9.
+However, if you missed getting vaccinated when you were younger, it’s not too late: The HPV vaccine is recommended for anyone up to age 26.

-The HPV vaccine can be administered during a regular office visit.
+The HPV vaccine cannot treat infection or HPV-associated disease.
+Instead, it provides the most protection when it is given before infection.
+The vaccine can be administered during a regular office visit.
 Talk to your physician for more information.